 9. Structural safety test: Uniform structural load test at proof load per ASTM E330:

 b.
-Positive pressure: 150 percent of design load
+Positive pressure: 150 per cent of design load

 e.
 All pressure to be held for 10 seconds

-The tie back shall not fail, exhibit permanent distortion or interfere with the performance of the curtain wall and related seals.
+The tie-back shall not fail, exhibit permanent distortion or interfere with the performance of the curtain wall and related seals.

 Once the process of testing is completed all the parties involved in the design and execution of a façade would get the satisfaction of having completed a project which is safe and energy efficient.

-A façade forms a very vital role in giving a building character and any failure in the performance of this vital element will result in enormous pain and loss to the owners and residents of the project.
+A façade plays a very vital role in giving a building character and any failure in the performance of this vital element will result in enormous pain and loss to the owners and residents of the project.